Skip to Content

 • Pack designated sleepwear.
 There’s a distinct mental shift that seems to happen when you change from your campfire clothes to your sleep clothes.
 Sleeping naked in a sleeping bag, at least without a liner, is the worst.
 Sleeping in the clothes you wore all day is a close second.
 Choose comfy sleepwear that isn’t too tight, even regular pajamas if you’re car camping.
 If you’re backpacking, you may need to make do with a set of lightweight thermal underwear.

 • Pack a camping sleep kit.
-If your not sure where you’ll be sleeping on your camping trip, be proactive and pack a little sleep kit that includes a set of earplugs, an eye pillow, and a small bottle of lavender essential oil.
+If you’re not sure where you’ll be sleeping on your camping trip, be proactive and pack a little sleep kit that includes a set of earplugs, an eye pillow, and a small bottle of lavender essential oil.
 Lavender helps erase stress and promote a calm and peaceful state.
 Add a few drops to your pillow before bed.

 • Don’t drink tea, coffee, or alcohol before bed.
 Caffeine is obviously no friend to a good night’s sleep, and drinking tea and/or alcohol before bed will mean that you’re constantly sneaking out of your tent to go pee.
 My goal when tent camping is to spend the whole night inside my sleeping bag without having to use the woods.

-Tent Camping Tips: Keeping Warm through the Night
+Tent Camping Tips: Keeping Warm Through the Night

 The sun sets over a small tent in Minnesota.